Belize: Natural Landscape

 Northern Lowlands

 The country's northern half consists of limestone lowlands and swamps less than 60 m (200 ft) above sea level.
 Eighteen rivers and many perennial streams drain these low-lying areas.
-Flat agricultural fields, small farming towns, and lowland rainforests dominate the area.
+Flat agricultural fields, small farming towns, and lowland rainforests dominate the region.

 Westward from the northern coastal areas, the terrain changes from mangrove swamps to tropical pine savannah and hardwood forest.
 The flora here is highly diverse.